-The Massachusetts Environmental Economic Innovation and Resiliency in Marine Fisheries Grant Program will allow for awards of up to $100,000 per project.
-A total of $1,666,667 will be available through this grant program as approved in H.4269, “An Act Relative to Immediate COVID-19 Recovery Needs.
+The Massachusetts Environmental Economic Innovation and Resiliency in Marine Fisheries Grant Program allowed for awards of up to $100,000 per project.
+A total of $1,666,667 is available through this grant program as approved in H.4269, “An Act Relative to Immediate COVID-19 Recovery Needs.
 Applicants should have experience and significant ties to the commercial fishing, seafood, and/or aquaculture industries, or to the marine engineering, environmental monitoring, or technology development industries.”

-Proposals will support the commercial fishing, seafood, and/or aquaculture industries through the development, utilization, and promotion of innovative approaches to enhance environmental benefits and encourage increased economic activity.
-The project can be specific to a species or region and can be a piece of a larger undertaking.
-Priority will be given to those proposals that aid in mitigating economic barriers resulting from climate change and generate the greatest good for the Commonwealth.
-Project outcomes, technologies developed, and data collected must be shared with the relevant industries, as well as local and state natural resource managers.
-All chosen projects must be completed by June 30, 2024.
+Accepted proposals support the commercial fishing, seafood, and/or aquaculture industries through the development, utilization, and promotion of innovative approaches to enhance environmental benefits and encourage increased economic activity.
+Projects could be specific to a species or region and/or part of a larger undertaking.
+Priority was given to those proposals that aided in mitigating economic barriers resulting from climate change and generated the greatest good for the Commonwealth.
+Project outcomes, technologies developed, and data collected will be shared with relevant industries, as well as local and state natural resource managers.
+All chosen projects must be completed by June 30, 2025.

 Application for funds

-DMF has issued a request for response (RFR) for grant proposals that will benefit the Massachusetts commercial fishing industry.
-In compliance with the budget language, grants will be capped at $100,000 and the RFR will focus on “innovative approaches to enhance environmental benefits and encourage increased economic activity” in the following categories:
+DMF issued a request for response (RFR) for grant proposals that benefit the Massachusetts commercial fishing industry.
+In compliance with the budget language, grants were capped at $100,000 and focused on “innovative approaches to enhance environmental benefits and encourage increased economic activity” in the following categories:

 - capital infrastructure improvements that promote energy efficiency;